apache/guacamole-manual/src/guacamole-docker.md

   this base DN. *If this variable is omitted, the seeAlso attribute will have no effect on Guacamole configurations.*

+`LDAP_GROUP_SEARCH_FILTER`
+: The search filter used to query the LDAP tree for groups that may be used by other extensions to define permissions. *If this property is omitted the default of `(objectClass=*)` will be used.*

 `LDAP_SEARCH_BIND_DN`
 : The DN (Distinguished Name) of the user to bind as when authenticating users that are attempting to log in.
 If specified, Guacamole will query the LDAP